snigi-gupta/tmpFever/README.md

 The following breaks down each of the main files and briefly explains what each directory holds:

-1. **pipeline**: contains the scripts that integrate the different parts of the system togther
+1. **pipeline**: contains the scripts that integrate the different parts of the system together
-2. **doc_ret**: contains utility scripts and preocessing files and models related to document retrieval
+2. **doc_ret**: contains utility scripts and preprocessing files and models related to document retrieval
-3. **rte**: contains the models, training loops, utility functions and checkpoints for the RTE module
+3. **rte**: contains the models, training loops and utility functions for the ESIM and Aggregator modules which collectively make up the RTE stage
 4. **scripts**: contains general setup scripts
 5. **training**: contains some scripts that perform some preprocessing on the dataset in preparation for training
 6. **common**: contains some baseline code scripts and database classes that are essential for running the FEVER baseline model
 7. **fever-frontend**: contains a basic one-page django web application that exposes the functionality of the system through the pipeline scripts.
-To run the frontend, run the pipeline/start_modules.sh script which initializes the system, then start the application by runnin manage.py runserver
+To run the frontend, run the pipeline/start_modules.sh script which initializes the system, then start the application by running manage.py runserver
 2. **retrieval**: contains the models for both the sentence and document retrieval stages